pablodecm/phd_thesis/src/103_chapter_3.md

-For simplicity, we will be considering the statistical model describing a dataset of detector readouts $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$ before any event selection, what was referred as
+For simplicity, we will be considering the statistical model describing a dataset of detector readouts $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$ before any event selection, what was referred to as
 $p ( \boldsymbol{x}|\boldsymbol{\theta} )$  in the previous section.
-Always noting that the distribution after any arbitrary deterministic event selection $\mathbb{1}_\mathcal{C}(\boldsymbol{x})$ is also a mixture model (see [Equation @eq:mixture_after_cut]) and samples under the corresponding probability distribution functions and mixture fractions $g_j (\boldsymbol{x}|\boldsymbol{\theta})$ and
+Always taking into account that the distribution after any arbitrary deterministic event selection $\mathbb{1}_\mathcal{C}(\boldsymbol{x})$ is also a mixture model (see [Equation @eq:mixture_after_cut]) and samples under the corresponding probability distribution functions and mixture fractions $g_j (\boldsymbol{x}|\boldsymbol{\theta})$ and
-$\chi_j$ can be easily obtained from the non-selected simulated events, as it is actually done in practise.
+$\chi_j$ can be easily obtained from the non-selected simulated events, as it is actually done in practice.

 ####  Observable and Latent Variables

-The first step to define a generative statistical model is to define what are the observed variables and what are the hidden quantities, referred to as *latent variables*, that explain the structure in the data.
+The first step to  build a generative statistical model is to define what are the observed variables and what are the hidden quantities, referred to as *latent variables*, that explain the structure in the data.
 For particle collider experiments, such as CMS, we can often consider the